 Numbers – Each week needs a minimum of 4 paddlers to run.

-Cost – For 2018 the trip will be £400 per person for accommodation, guiding and coaching.
+Cost – For 2021 the estimated cost is £450 per person for accommodation, guiding and coaching, but Brexit may impact this if unforeseen charges occur.
 Travel and food are extra.